JamieGainer/autarchy/README.md

 ```
 --option value
 ```
 after "python autoML_plus.py" on the command line.
+All options are optional.

 **file_name**
-If -file_name is omitted, the Boston Housing Dataset built into scikit-learn will be used instead of a csv file.
 If file_name is specified, it should be the pathname of a CSV file.
-The column
+If it is omitted, the Boston Housing Dataset built into scikit-learn will be used instead of a csv file.

 **trainings**
+The default value is 100.
+Any integer value can be used, though the number of trainings implemented will be rounded up to the nearest 5.

 **quick_stop**
+The default value is "NONE".
+To

 **seed**
+The default value is 42.
+Any integer value may be specified.

 **test_size**
+The default value is 0.25.

 **target_column**

+The default value is -1 (the right most column), but other integer (positive or negative) values can be specified following the python indexing convention.

 **verbosity**

+Default value is 0 (quite).
+This sets the extent to which TPOT sends progress messages to stdout.
+Options are 1, 2, and 3.

 **model**

+Default is the full set of regression models in TPOT ().

 ## Repo Format: